 --Oregon’s insurers are still not doing enough to demonstrate that they are doing all they can to keep down costs.
 Rising medical and prescription drug costs are far and away the most significant driver of rising health insurance costs.
 Health insurance companies have a significant role to play to help lower these underlying costs—not by cutting access to needed care—but by cutting waste and working with providers in their networks to focus on prevention and other proven strategies that keep patients healthier.
 While the insurers generally include some description of their efforts in their rate proposals, these descriptions are vague and do not generally provide enough detail to enable an independent evaluation of the adequacy of an insurer’s cost containment strategy.

 In future years, we hope that information about insurers’ cost containment efforts is integrated with enhanced cost and quality metrics to ensure that the data is presented in detail sufficient to create meaningful accountability.
 In evaluating performance in this area, comparing trend lines year-over-year will be critical.
 Some insurers may serve a less healthy customer base than others, and this may be reflected in their performance on some of these metrics, but if insurers implement adequate, comprehensive cost containment and quality improvement efforts, consumers should be able to expect continuous improvement on these metrics as insurers work to cut waste and improve care.

-The Oregon Insurance Division will be making decisions on these rate proposals in August.
+The Oregon Insurance Division will be making decisions on these rate proposals by July 1.
 Watch this space, and the Insurance Division’s rate review website, for updates.
 We’ll be sure to keep you in the loop.